microchips and nanochips, examples of disruptive technologies

 Blockchain

-Blockchain technology is applied in a digitalized workflow to create shared, transparent, and more secure processes.
+Blockchain technology, like tokenization is applied in a digitalized workflow to create shared, transparent, and more secure processes.
 It works like a chain of blocks in which all nodes are connected to each other, so it guarantees the traceability of any process, creating a unique registration network that reduces risks and costs.

 a smartphone with 5G technology